-The Convent and Temple of Santa Clara is situated in front of Hotel Villa Antigua and founded in 1639.
+The Convent and Temple of Santa Clara is situated just in front of Hotel Villa Antigua and was founded in 1636.
 Today there is still a nunnery in the cloisters.
 It includes a museum with an exhibition of paintings, religious sculpture, musical instruments, as well as other arts.
 It contains important works of Bitti and Montúfar, as well as those of many anonymous artists.
-The organ from the XVI century was recently restored in 1998.
+The organ from the XVII century was recently restored in 1998.
 From 2016, you can see espectacular wall paintings, discovered a décade before and restaured, representing the life of the Virgin Mary and the Passion of Christ.
 Read more >

 The Cathedral of Sucre

 The Church and Convent of San Felipe de Neri were built at the end of the XVIII century.
 The church is considered one of the first examples of neoclassic style in Bolivia and its construction is attributed to the military engineer Joaquín Mosquera.
 It is an expression of the power of the Catholic Church in the flourishing American society.
-Its terraces and balconies are built in an authentic colonial style and its views over the city are truly magnificent.

-Sucre is located exactly at the very watershed of the Amazon and Río de La Plata basins - at the hearth of the geographical division of South America.
+Sucre is located exactly at the very watershed of the Amazon and Río de La Plata basins - at the hearth of the aquatic division of South America.

 Sucre is the capital of the Chuquisaca department.
 The region comprises of a number of short mountain ranges, encircling temperate valleys that are crisscrossed by sparkling fresh streams.
-The region is blessed with its beautiful natural landscapes and ample biodiversity and contains some unique species only found here.
+The region is blessed with its beautiful natural landscapes and ample biodiversity and contains some unique and hardly discovered species only found here.